 What transcoding is

 Transcoding is an umbrella term referring to several different digital media tasks (subsets).
-Transcoding at its basic definition is to take digitized media content, decompress/decode it, followed by altering it in some way, and then recompress it using some sort of transcoding software or hardware.
+Transcoding at its basic definition is to decompress/decode digitized media content, altering it in some way and then recompress it using either transcoding software, hardware, or transcoding in the cloud.
 Video transcoding could for example consist of changing the audio or video format (codec).
 Video transcoding may also include performing simpler tasks such as adding watermarks, logos or graphics to a video.
 Transcoding might also include the two types of changes below:

 - Transrating refers to the act of changing bitrates of a video or live stream, for example converting a 4K video input stream at 13 Mbps into a lower-bitrate stream (called renditions).